 - Restart the camera is restarted without changing any settings.

 - Restore the unit is restarted and most current settings are reset to factory default values.
-The settings that do not reset
+The settings that do not reset are:

-are:

 - the boot protocol (DHCP or static)

 - the static IP address

 - the default router

 - the subnet mask

+- the product interface language

 - the system time

 - Default the default button should be used with caution.
-Pressing this returns the camera's settings to the factory default values (including the IP address).
+Pressing this returns the camera's settings to the factory

+default values (including the IP address).

-Upgrade Server - See Upgrading the Firmware, on page 42.
+Upgrade Server - See Upgrading the Firmware, on page 33.